Two’s Complement: A Guide

 Example 2

 To represent 6 in signed number representation, you can’t write 110.
-Since the MSB is 1, this number actually represents -2.
+Since the MSB is 1, this binary number actually represents -2.

 Two’s Complement Formula